A dental AI receptionist purpose-built for PHIPA-aware implementation.

 Transcript available in your dashboard

 Your team reviews the complete call log when they arrive.
-Every interaction has a full transcript, structured data record, and outcome.
-This is your PHIPA-compliant audit trail.
+Every interaction has a full transcript, structured data record, and outcome for the practice audit trail.

 PIPEDA is Canada's federal privacy law for private sector organizations.
-Dental practices in provinces without substantially similar legislation (Saskatchewan, Manitoba, Atlantic Canada) are governed by PIPEDA.
-Aida complies with all 10 of PIPEDA's fair information principles.
+Dental practices in provinces without substantially similar legislation should review vendor workflows against PIPEDA's fair information principles.

 Accountability